shivvor2/Multi-Round-AgentRAG/README.md

 However, as to date, no Miltihop Miltiround RAG benchmarks exists

-Once such a benchmark gets published, the system will be benchmarked
+Once such a benchmark gets published, the system will be benchmarked against it.